3 Types of Cross-Site Scripting (XSS) Attacks

 A reflected XSS attack occurs when a hacker delivers a malicious script to a vulnerable web application, which the server then returns in the HTTP response.
 The victim’s browser executes the malicious script as part of the HTTP response, compromising the legitimate user and sending private information back to the hacker.

-The first line of defense against XSS attacks is to filter content and verify user inputs.
+The first line of defence against XSS attacks is to filter content and verify user inputs.
 You can use script suppliers’ safelists and blocklists to reject risky data patterns.

 Additionally, you can implement a stringent Content Security Policy (CSP) to help you identify the source of inline scripts, reducing the risk of reflected XSS attacks.
 A strong CSP gives you control of scripts and the web page locations where they may be loaded and run.